Summary

 Soybeans contain hormone-like substances called phytoestrogens (‘phyto’ means plant), which are naturally occurring chemicals found in plants.
 Given the right conditions, these compounds copy the action of the female hormone oestrogen but are much less powerful – about 1,000 times less.

 There are many types of phytoestrogens, one example being isoflavones.
 Isoflavones are very strong antioxidants and can mimic the effects of oestrogen, but their full physiological effects are still being investigated.
+These have been shown to reduce body weight, improve muscle and bone density (helping to prevent osteosarcopenia and obesity after menopause).

 Soybeans are the most common source of isoflavones in food.
 However, the amount of isoflavones varies with the type of soy food, preparation method and brand.
+Some of the richest sources of isoflavones are soy flour and soy nuts.

 Health benefits of soy foods